How to Get Out of a Car Lease Early

 The lender would have to pay to repossess the car, process the paperwork and sell the car at auction, usually for a loss.
 You don’t want to have a nonpayment or repossession on your credit report.

-The best way to get a good deal on your APR in a car loan is to shop around.
-You won’t hurt your credit score by applying to multiple lenders for an auto loan any more than you would if you applied to only one, as long as you do all your applications within a 14-day window.
-Potential lenders include your bank or credit union, and consider filling out an online form at LendingTree, which could provide up to five potential auto loan offers from lenders.
+The best way to get a good deal on your APR in a new car loan is to shop around.
+You won’t hurt your credit score by applying to multiple lenders for an auto loan any more than you would if you applied only once — as long as you submit all your applications within a 14-day window.